-Key Performance Indicators (KPIs): These are the strategic performance measures that an organization chooses to watch to get an indication on how well it is performing against its Strategic Plan.
+Key Performance Indicators (KPIs): Are the key measures that have the highest impact in measuring an organization advancement.
+KPIs are intended to keep the pulse on how an organization is performing against its Strategic Plan.

-2SLGBTQQIA+: Acronym that stands for Two-Spirit individual, Lesbian, Gay, Bisexual, Transgender, Queer or Questioning.
+LGBTQ2S+: Acronym that stands for Lesbian, Gay, Bisexual, Transgender, Queer or Questioning and Two-Spirit individuals.

 miyo-pimatisiwin: A Cree phrase that translates as "the good life."
 When Cree is written out, it is done using Standard Roman Orthography (SRO).
 In SRO words are depicted as sounds based on each consonant and vowel independently.
-See https:// creeliteracy.org/2012/01/20/beginning-to-read-plains-cree-instandard-roman-orthography/ for more information on how to understand and pronounce Cree using the SRO system.
+See https://creeliteracy.org/2012/01/20/beginning-to-read-plains-cree-instandard-roman-orthography/ for more information on how to understand and pronounce Cree using the SRO system.

-One City: We are ONE CITY, City Council and Administration working together to best serve the residents of Saskatoon.
-We are creating a collaborative and high-performing culture that builds on our vision, mission and common purpose.
-Through our shared values and Strategic Plan, we are committed to supporting each other to provide excellent public service.
+One City: City Council and Administration working together to best serve the residents of Saskatoon - creating a collaborative culture where we are all knit together through our vision, mission, and common purpose enabling each of us to reach our high-performance potential.